Yap International Airport

-Yap International Airport (IATA: YAP, ICAO: PTYA, FAA LID: T11) is an airport on Yap, the main island of the State of Yap in the Federated States of Micronesia.
-The airport receives regular commercial flights from Guam.
+Yap International Airport (IATA: YAP, ICAO: PTYA, FAA LID: T11) is an airport on Colonia, the main island of the State of Yap in the Federated States of Micronesia.
+The airport is serviced by United Airlines from Guam.
 Pacific Missionary Aviation makes periodic trips to the outer island airfields of Ulithi Atoll and Fais Island.
 Woleai airfield is currently closed for repairs.

 History

+Yap International Airport was completed on the island of Waqaab (Yap) and opened in 1988 and currently serves as the only operational airport on the island of Wa'ab.

-Yap Airport was originally built by the Japanese in WWII as Colonia Airfield, being completed in May 1944.
+The former (Old) Yap Airport was originally built by the Japanese in WWII as Yap Airfield, being completed in May 1944.

 On April 1, 1944, US Navy aircraft from Task Force 58 sighted Colonia and bombed it.
 This raid was conducted at the same as air raids were being conducted on the Palau Islands.
 There were however no aircraft based yet as the 26th Air Flotilla were to based at Colonia after it was completed.
 In May, there still were no aircraft based.
 On May 3, the IJN issued Combined Fleet Operations Order No.76, effectively calling for the 265 Kokutai (Air Group), which mainly had Model 21 Zeros and 523 Kokutai with D4Ys to rebase themselves at Yap before the last ten days of May.
 As part of this, 261 and 263 Kokutai as well as the Kokutai 321 which had night fighters would designate Yap as a dispersal base for them.
 On May 16, the 202nd and 503rd Kokutai were rebased at Yap.
 Towards the end of May, half of the Judys from the 523rd were ordered to Colonia.

 A few days after an air raid on the Marinas from US Navy aircraft on the 11th of June, they attacked Colonia.
 As part of the Battle of the Philippine Sea, aircraft from Colonia conducted strikes against the US Carriers.
 On the 17th, an airstrike of 31 Zeros, 17 Judys and 2 P1Y Frances aircraft were sent to attack ships at the Charan Kanoa area.
 They damaged LST-84 and despite 44 FM-2 Wildcats in the air, they scored a bomb hit on the escort carrier, USS Fanshaw Bay CVE-70, causing serious damage and killing several onboard.

-Colonia was repeatedly attacked from April 1 on until August 10, 1944 when it was deemed neutralized.
+Yap was repeatedly attacked from April 1 on until August 10, 1944 when it was deemed neutralized.
 After August 2, the remaining 8 usable aircraft were sent to Palau.

-Units of the IJNAS based at Colonia included the:
+Units of the IJNAS based at Yap included the: